-DOS is one of several operating systems offered by INTERDATA which include the BOSS family of operating systems and the Real Time Operating System (RTOS).
+DOS is one of several operating systems offered by INTERDATA which include the Basic Operating System (BOSS); the OS/16 Multitasking Operating System (OS/16MT); and the Real Time Operating System (RTOS).
 Table 1-1 shows a comparison of data and features on INTERDATA operating systems.